ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 Level 1 Systems
 ==================
-Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack`.
+Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack` and JEDI's :term:`fv3-bundle`.
 Land DA is expected to build and run out-of-the-box on these systems, and users can download the Land DA code without first installing prerequisite software.
 With the exception of the Land DA container, users must have access to these Level 1 systems in order to use them.

 +-----------+------------------+----------------------------------------------------------------------------+
 | Platform  | Compilers        | spack-stack Installation                                                   |